spryker/spryker-docs/docs/scos/dev/technology-partner-guides/201907.0/payment-partners/payolution/payolution-request-flow.md

     link: docs/scos/dev/technology-partner-guides/page.version/payment-partners/payolution/payolution-performing-requests.html
 ---

-Both [invoice](/docs/scos/dev/technology-partner-guides/{{page.version}}/payment-partners/payolution/integrating-the-invoice-payment-method-for-payolution.html) and [installment](/docs/scos/dev/technology-partner-guides/{{page.version}}/payment-partners/payolution/integrating-the-installment-payment-method-for-payolution.html) payment methods utilize the same request flow.
+Both invoice and installment utilize the same request flow.
 It basically consists of the following requests:

 * Calculation (for installment only): to calculate the installment amounts, dues, and durations.
 * Pre-check (optional): to check the user information in order to make sure that all the needed information is correct before doing the actual pre-authorization.